Skip to main content

 • Locate and click on the desired Flow.

-Individual Emails
+Individual Messages

 You’ll be brought to its own individual Reporting page along with:

-1. Overview: revenue performance, engagement, delivery, and click tracking
+1. Overview: revenue performance, engagement, and delivery.

 2. Contact Activity: view all recipients and filter by their activity (opens, bounces, etc)